|

 After reaching your destination,

 follow the Sortie sign to the exit.
-At many stations, you'll need your
+At some stations, you'll need your

 More tips: